About Southampton

 The Southampton Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Bucks County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Southampton, Pennsylvania residents are available through the local police department and authorized providers in Bucks County.
+Fingerprinting services for Southampton, Pennsylvania residents are available through local police (where present) and authorized providers in Bucks County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the Southampton Police Department or Bucks County Sheriff's Office for scheduling and fees.

 To register to vote in Southampton, Pennsylvania, residents can register online through the Pennsylvania Department of State's website, by mail, or in person at the Bucks County elections office.
 Pennsylvania requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Pennsylvania Department of State's voter lookup tool.
 For local municipal elections in Southampton, contact the Bucks County Clerk's office for schedules and ballot information.